 In part four (52:25 - 57:35), the guys try to crystalize their thought process.
 Danger and death in the Bible are described as chaotic waters and love, peace and security are described as a river of life.
 Tim says these images are fundamental to understanding the Bible, especially the prophets.

 In part five (57:35 - end), the guys recap their conversation on metaphor and talk briefly about creating the video on metaphors in the Bible.
 Tim briefly touches on the story of Jesus walking on the water.
 Why is this story in all the gospels?
 Because in the Jewish tradition, it represents Christ’s command over the chaotic waters that threaten human life and originally appear in Genesis 1.

+Thank you to all our supporters!
 Next week we will have a Poetry and Metaphor Q+R episode.
 Send us your questions at firstname.lastname@example.org by June 25th!

 Show Produced By:

 Dan Gummel, Jon Collins

 "More Than Cool Reason: A Field Guide to Poetic Metaphor" by George Lakoff and Mark Turner

 "Metaphors We Live By" by George Lakoff and Mark Turner